Supporting people to give evidence in hearings

 - Setting out ground rules for questioning.

-- Providing a list of questions the parties wish to ask a person giving evidence in advance of the hearing.
+- In advance of the hearing, providing a list of the questions the parties wish to ask a person giving evidence to the panel which will hear the case for them to approve in line with previously agreed/directed ground rules.

 - Appointment of a lawyer to ask certain questions on behalf of a nurse, midwife or nursing associate who is not represented.
 A person instructed in this way is usually referred to as ‘special’ counsel.3